jdmonin/JSettlers2/Readme.md

 To play JSettlers in a browser, you will need one new enough for HTML5 and Javascript version ES6.

-To run the server, you will need Java 7, a Java servlet container such as Jetty or Tomcat, and the `socserver.war` file built from the server repository `v3` branch.
+To run the server, you will need Java 7 or higher, a Java servlet container such as Jetty or Tomcat, and the `socserver.war` file built from the server repository `v3` branch.
 Currently you must build that file from source, because no servlet versions have yet been released.